How to Identify Awkward Turf Spaces, so You Can Save Money

 Others may not be as obvious.

-Here are examples of places where low-water ground covers, perennials or shrubs would be more valuable and cost less than turf:
+Here are examples of where other plantings would be more valuable and cost less than turf:

 What to look for in your landscape